steveaq/Webs-Scraping-for-Fooball-Data-/FBREF Data-Scraping Walk Through pt1.md

     df.set_index("Player")
 ```

-I like putting these codes in to functions & loops, because, their repeatable and they do boring tasks so I dont have to.
 The above functions works on any page with this template so effectly any teams stats page will work with this function.

 I want to be able to get the team name and store it for later.
 As it happens the URLs for FBREF follow a similar pattern so we can slice the list to get the name and save it in the team name variable.